Blog

 The smarter way to get compliant

-If you have international clients with a strong US presence, you’ll mostly need both frameworks.
+If you have international clients with a strong presence in the US, you’ll mostly need both frameworks.
 However, since the standards overlap by about 90%, you can simultaneously prepare for both without duplicating efforts.
 This is where compliance automation platforms like Sprinto precisely play their part.

-Sprinto helps you easily map common controls and minimizes the effort to gather evidence repeatedly.
+Sprinto helps you easily map standard controls, minimizing the effort required to gather evidence repeatedly.
 So, for example, if access controls are a requirement under both frameworks, you’ll implement them once with the platform, and Sprinto will automatically collect evidence for both regulatory requirements to expedite the certification process.

 You can also use our tool Cross Sprint to easily check the effort required to become compliant with multiple frameworks.

 Want to see Sprinto in action?
-Talk to us today and get SOC 2 and ISO 27001 compliant with ease.
+Talk to us today and get SOC 2 and ISO 27001 compliance with ease.

-While you do not fail a SOC 2 audit, you receive an auditor opinion in the report.
-If the controls are not properly designed or implemented, the auditor can give the following:
+While you do not fail a SOC 2 audit, you receive an auditor’s opinion in the report.
+If the controls are not adequately designed or implemented, the auditor can give the following:

-Disclaimer of opinion: There is scope limitation or other issues that hinder the auditor’s ability to form an opinion.
+• Disclaimer of opinion: There is a scope limitation or other issues that hinder the auditor’s ability to form an opinion.

-If you fail an ISO 27001 certification audit, the auditor will issue a non-conformance report highlighting major and minor non-conformance.
-You will be requested for corrective action and there will be a follow-up audit which can delay the certification.
-If you are already certified, your certification can be suspended and the frequency of surveillance audits may increase.
+If you fail an ISO 27001 certification audit, the auditor will issue a non-conformance report highlighting major and minor non-conformities.
+You will be required to take corrective action, and a follow-up audit may be conducted, which could delay the certification.
+If you are already certified, your certification can be suspended, and the frequency of surveillance audits may increase.

 Payal Wadhwa